-Are you affiliated with IOTA? ~ No. IOTA, or Islands On The Air, is an international awards program offered by the Radio Society of Great Britain (RSGB).
-They only recognize islands in the oceans of the world.
-Their islands, ” . . . must not lie in rivers, inland lakes or seas, narrow gulfs or largely enclosed bays. . . . ” Where the islands of the US Islands Awards Program (USI) need to be within the 50 United States, it’s Territories, and Protectorates.
+Are you affiliated with IOTA? ~ No. IOTA, or Islands On The Air, is an international awards program offered by the Islands on the Air (IOTA) Ltd. They only recognize islands in the oceans of the world.
+Their islands, ” . . . must not lie in rivers, inland lakes or seas, narrow gulfs or largely enclosed bays. . . . ” Where the islands of the US Islands Awards Program (USI) need to be within the 50 United States, it’s Territories and Protectorates.

 What is the difference between an island Qualification and Activation? ~ The very first expedition to an island is called a Qualification.
 Any additional expeditions, after the Qualification effort, is called an Activation.

 What does it take to Qualify an island? ~ During the qualifying first expedition, USI requires a minimum of 25 QSOs, in any mode, that includes a minimum of 2 DXCC entities.

 During qualification, when can I give out the USI number? ~ We ask that the number not be given out during the qualification period, only the name.
 Once you have reached the 25 QSOs that includes a minimum of 2 DXCC entities, you can be give out the number with it’s suffix letter (L – lake, R – river, or S – shore).

 In the Island Directory, some island numbers don’t have the R, L, S letter suffix? ~ An island without the letter suffix hasn’t been Qualified.
 After it’s been Qualified it will have either an “L” – Lake, an “R” -River, or an “S” – coastal Shore suffix.

 How do I report a Qualification? – Send a report to the Qualifications Manager (QM) using the form that you’ll find here.
 We work on the honor system and don’t require logs.